 The key to a successful cashback promotion is a frictionless redemption process.
 If submitting a claim takes more than a few minutes, redemption rates drop and brand sentiment suffers.
 A well-designed cashback mechanic with simple submission, fast payout, and clear communication converts the promotional spend into real satisfaction.
 A poorly designed one converts it into complaints.

-When paired with a broader sales promotions strategy, a cashback offer during back-to-school can also generate first-party purchase data at the individual level, which has long-term value in CRM and retargeting programmes.
+When paired with a broader sales promotions strategy, a cashback offer during back-to-school can also generate first-party purchase data at the individual level, which has long-term value in CRM and retargeting programs.

 Seven mechanics are outlined above, but the most important principle is the one that sits behind all of them: a good promotion serves a specific purpose for a specific audience.
 Before choosing a format, any brand planning back-to-school activity should be clear on what they are trying to achieve.